 Azure AD does not have Organizational Units and computer accounts, which is why there are less features under "Azure Active Directory"

-than under "Active Directory" (on-premise AD) in the engine browser in scripting mode.
+than under "Active Directory" (on-premise AD) in the engine browser in the Script Editor.

 Identification of the current user